-FIA API 1 FIA_API Authentication Proof of Identity 1 TOE, an object or an authori 1 11 1_1 11 1.1 - 102) an object of an authori
+FIA_API.1 FIA_API Authentication Proof of Identity 1 TOE, an object or an author

-Management: FIA\API.1
+Management: FIA_API.1

 The following actions could be considered for the management functions in FMT: Management of authentication information used to prove the claimed identity.

-Audit: FIA\API.1
+Audit: FIA_API.1

+There are no actions defined to be auditable.

-FIA\API.1 Authentication Proof of Identity
+FIA_API.1 Authentication Proof of Identity

+Hierarchical to: No other components.

+Dependencie es: No dependencies.

-FIA API.1.1 The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [selection: TOE, [assignment: object, authorized user or role]] to an external entity.
+FIA\API.1.1 The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [selection: TOE, [assignment: object, authorized user or role]] to an external entity.

-IT security requirements
+6 IT security requirements

-- 182 This chapter 6 IT Security Requirements contains the following sections: - 6.1 Security Functional Requirements for the TOE - 6.2 Security Assurance Requirements for the TOE - 6.3 Security Requirements Rationale
+- 184 This chapter 6 IT Security Requirements contains the following sections: - 6.1 Security Functional Requirements for the TOE - 6.2 Security Assurance Requirements for the TOE - 6.3 Security Requirements Rationale